marxhendrik/cards/README.md

 # HealthCheck app

-A simple app that shows three cards in traffic light colors and highlights a Card when clicked upon.
-This app showcases some Architectural Examples:
+A simple (?) app that shows three cards in traffic light colors and highlights a card when clicked upon.

+This app showcases some architectural examples:

 ## MVP